Conservatives say they oppose 'secret' move to introduce mandatory vaccine rule for MPs | CBC News

 Conservatives say they oppose 'secret' move to introduce mandatory vaccine rule for MPs

-House of Commons former legal council says only MPs can decide who can enter

-The Conservatives say they oppose the "secret" move by the House of Commons' governing body to introduce a new mandatory vaccination policy for MPs and object to the idea of more virtual sittings of the chamber.
+The Conservatives say they oppose the "secret" move by the House of Commons' governing body to introduce a new mandatory vaccination policy for MPs and object to the idea of more virtual sittings of the chamber, but Conservative Leader Erin O'Toole says the party will abide by the decision.

 "While we encourage everyone who can be vaccinated to get vaccinated, we cannot agree to seven MPs, meeting in secret, deciding which of the 338 MPs, just elected by Canadians, can enter the House of Commons to represent their constituents," said the Conservative statement.